Intellectual Property Law

 The LLM in Intellectual Property Law will let you explore in depth this fascinating legal area that is growing ever more essential to the effective functioning of a global economy.

 1 year full time

-Finally, all taught postgraduate students on this course, are encouraged to attend the various events, including guest lectures and seminars, organised through the School’s research centres, including the Centre for Ethics and Law in the Life Sciences, the Institute of Commercial and Corporate Law and the Durham European Law Institute.
+You will be encouraged to attend the various events organised through the school’s research centres, including the Centre for Ethics and Law in the Life Sciences, the Institute of Commercial and Corporate Law and the Durham European Law Institute.

 The course will demand a good degree in law or in a related discipline.